DFG - American Score Bay Area

 User Research

-We learned that migrating the Radio Poets section, which the stakeholders initially considered a top priority, was not actually what coaches needed most.
+Through user interviews and research, we learned that the stakeholder's vision was not aligned with what coaches actually needed.
 Instead, coaches highlighted more pressing issues: excessive scrolling, content overload, missing organizational structure, and no search function.

 User Flow